Vish2BDev/BDM-Capstone-Project/README.md

 ## What this is

-Pure'O Naturals is a specialty organic retail store in Bangalore (Anjaneya Nagar branch).
+Pure'O Naturals is a specialty organic retail store in Hyderabad (Anjaneya Nagar branch).
 The owner had three recurring complaints: too many products, prices that keep changing, and vegetables going to waste before they sell.

 This project takes six months of raw point-of-sale data — 52,314 transactions across 183 days — and works through each complaint systematically.
 The result is a set of specific, numbered recommendations with projected financial impact.